Gabriel-Aguiar-Reis/Gabriel-Aguiar-Reis/README.md

 # 💫 About Me:

-- 🌎 I'm a brazilian Full-stack web developer.
+- 🌎 I'm a Brazilian Full-stack web developer.

 - 🔎 I'm searching for my first programming job.

-- 📚 I've knowledge in Python for Back-end and Typescript for Front-end.
+- 📚 I've knowledge of Python for the Back-end and Typescript for the front end.

-- 🔭 I’m currently working on my project 👇
+- 🔭 I’m currently working on my private project MenuSunCookies

+- 👇 My last public project.

 <div align="center" display= "flex">